helgefmi/Alchemist/README.md

 Changelog
 ---------

+### 0.08

+- Complete rewrite of localization code.
+Should be easier to do translations for reagents and traits now.
+- Removed combinations of three reagents.
+Will put it back at some point, hopefully!

+### 0.07

+- Fixed yet another german translation error.
+- Fiddled some with the UI.

 ### 0.06

 - Alchemist now supports combinations of up to three reagents, if you have the passive "Laboratory Use" (*Allows the use of up to 3 reagents while mixing Potions.*)